Maurice "Mo" Egeston

 Since 1995 pianist, producer and educator Maurice "Mo" Egeston has been the driving force behind some of the St. Louis region's most innovate bands.
 As of 2014 Mo has shifted his focus to his piano lesson studio but in he still continues to perform as a solo pianist and with a variety of ensembles.

-Pianist, producer and educator Mo Egeston has been the driving force behind some of the St. Louis region's best bands since 1995.
-With Mo E All Stars and Mo E 3 he performs a style of music that incorporates elements from DJ driven styles such as house, downtempo and breakbeat; while blending the sound with influences of nu jazz, Latin and soul.
+His primary creative vehicles are Mo E All Stars and Mo E Trio, which both perform a groove driven style of music that incorporates elements from DJ based styles such as house, downtempo and breakbeat; while also featuring influences of Nu Jazz, Latin and Indie Soul.
 The Mo E projects are where Egeston features his own original music as well as arrangements of artists such as Herbie Hancock, Santana, Moloko and Jazzanova.